The Complete Guide to Niue

 (c) niuepocketguide.com

 There’s nowhere like Niue.
-The world’s largest uplifted coral atoll is a place of rugged coastal formations where exploring dramatic chasms, delving into limestone caves, and finding yourself alone on white coral beaches is all part of the adventure.
-Not to mention, the snorkelling and scuba diving in vividly clear water makes you feel like you’ve been dipped into an aquarium.
+The world’s largest uplifted coral atoll is a place of rugged coastal formations where exploring dramatic chasms, delving into limestone caves, and finding yourself alone on white coral beaches are all part of the adventure.
+Not to mention, snorkelling in vividly clear water makes you feel like you’ve been dipped into an aquarium.
 The locals are also eager to show you their way of life, from tours of living off the stunning island rainforests to opportunities to learn how to craft and weave.
 Plus, with boutique accommodations scattered across the island, it often feels like the “Rock of the Pacific” is just for you.
 And depending on who you are, there’s a holiday waiting, from family getaways to backpacking adventures to honeymoons.

 We go through each type of travel experience, along with suggested activities and accommodations, in this complete travel guide to Niue.